am8850/ender3/README.md

 ### Fan cover

-I liked this fan cover because it has reminder arrows of how to move the bed up (clockwise) and down (anti clockwise).
+On the Ender 3 (not the pro), this prevents from particles falling into the cooling fan of the motherboard.
+I chose this fan cover because it has reminder arrows of how to move the bed up (clockwise) and down (anti clockwise).

 https://www.thingiverse.com/thing:3505548